SEIR-7-06/css-selector-basics/README.md

 - Add text in the `section` tag, outside of the `p` tag.
 - Add some text within the `p` tag.
 - Style the `section` tag to give its text some color.
-- Note that the `p` tag has also been affected.

 #### Describe how to combine various selectors.